aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/calculate-formulas/implement-custom-calculation-engine-to-extend-the-default-calculation-engine-of-aspose-cells/_index.md

 ---
 title: Implement Custom Calculation Engine to extend the Default Calculation Engine of Aspose.Cells
+description: This article describes how to extend the default calculation engine by implementing a custom calculation engine using the Aspose.Cells library.
+By loading an existing Excel file or creating a new one, we can use the methods provided by Aspose.Cells to implement a custom calculation engine and get the results.
+Finally, we save the modified Excel file to disk.
+keywords: Aspose.Cells, Excel, Custom Calculation Engine, extends the default calculation engine
 type: docs
 weight: 80
 url: /net/implement-custom-calculation-engine-to-extend-the-default-calculation-engine-of-aspose-cells/